assen-totin/cdn/README.md

 The module implements an optimised, custom delivery of authorised content (e.g., user files etc.).

-The module only serves files.
+The module only serves files (including deletion of files).
 Their upload must be handled separately; it is quite easy, though - see File Uploads below.

 Each file request must be authorised before served.
 Authorisation is handled by an external body to which the module connects.